If you live in Mexico or Latin America, have you created a plan for what to do in case of an accident, natural disaster, or healthcare emergency?

 Someone to Act on Your Behalf, Part 2

-Again, designate at least three people to be in charge of your affairs in Mexico in the immediate aftermath of your death.
-This is recommended based on witnessing situations in Ecuador and Mexico over a period of 12 years, and accompanying distressed family members.
+Again, designate at least three people to oversee your affairs in Mexico in the immediate aftermath of your death.
+This is recommended based on witnessing situations in Ecuador and Mexico over a period of 15 years and accompanying distressed family members.
 Your ex-pat friends may travel quite a bit or may not be present at the time.
+Always plan for back-up.

 Do your designees know which funeral service or transporter will collect your body?
-Do they know where your legal documents (passport, INM immigration green card, living will – specific for cremation or burial, contact info) are and how to pay the funeral home if not pre-paid?
+Do they know where your legal documents (passport, INM immigration green card, living will/declaración jurada – specific for cremation or burial, contact info) are and how to pay the funeral home if not pre-paid?
 Do they know where to locate your bankcard, cash, and/or documents 24/7?
-Do they have a copy of your keys?
-Plan on leaving about 20,000 Mexican pesos or more for the certifying doctor, transportation, the funeral company, Civil Registry fees, and cremation so your friends are not left to raise funds.
+Do they have a set of your keys?
+Plan on leaving about 20,000 – 30,000 Mexican pesos or more for the certifying doctor, transportation, the funeral company, Civil Registry fees, and cremation so your friends are not left to raise funds.

-Copies of Documents.
-There must be several copies of critical documents – passport, residence card, living will, death certificate, mortuary certificate, affidavit of Mexican funeral director, transit permit, et altri.
+Your survivors will need several copies of critical documents – passport, residence card, living will/declaración jurada , death certificate, mortuary certificate, affidavit of Mexican funeral director, transit permit, et altri.
 The person(s) in charge must be told not to offer an original document to transit people, most bureaucrats, etc. – in most instances these entities receive copies.
+Place your documents in an easy to locate binder, scan them, and send them to cloud storage for retrieval.
+(You will have organized your passwords ahead of time and given them to your trusted designees).

 Death Certificate (Acta de Defunción)